Shelley Society: Membership and debates

 Membership rose rapidly, from 144 within the first three months to about 400 by January 1887, with additional non-members attending meetings.
-Notable members and speakers included H. Buxton Forman, William Michael Rossetti, Stopford A. Brooke, Richard Garnett, Henry S. Salt, George Bernard Shaw, Mathilde Blind, John Todhunter, Bertram Dobell, William Bell Scott, Alfred Forman, and Arthur Napier.
-Women contributed actively to discussions, and the society's Notebook printed their interventions alongside those of established critics.
+Members and speakers included H. Buxton Forman, William Michael Rossetti, Stopford A. Brooke, Richard Garnett, Henry S. Salt, George Bernard Shaw, Mathilde Blind, John Todhunter, Bertram Dobell, William Bell Scott, Alfred Forman, and Arthur Napier.
+Women contributed to discussions, and the society's Notebook printed their interventions alongside those of established critics.

 At the first regular meeting on 14 April 1886, Shaw declared himself to be "like Shelley, a Socialist, Atheist and Vegetarian", later recalling that two "pious old ladies" who supported Furnivall's societies were so scandalised by the remark that they resigned on the spot.

-Internal disputes often centred on Shelley's politics and religion as well as interpretative questions.
+Internal disputes often concerned Shelley's politics and religion as well as interpretative questions.
 In March 1887 an application by Edward Aveling was initially rejected on moral grounds before being accepted after protest from Rossetti; in December of that year Aveling and Eleanor Marx presented a paper on "Shelley's Socialism".

 Provincial and overseas branches

-The society's activities were widely covered in the press, and provincial branches were quickly established in cities such as Manchester, Birmingham and Liverpool; overseas branches followed, including in Australia, New Zealand and the United States.
+The society's activities were covered in the press, and provincial branches were established in cities such as Manchester, Birmingham and Liverpool.
+Overseas branches followed, including in Australia, New Zealand and the United States.

 Decline

-Financial difficulties and over-ambitious publishing plans curtailed the society's work in the 1890s.
+Financial difficulties and ambitious publishing plans curtailed the society's work in the 1890s.
 The final literary lecture was delivered in December 1890; the society "technically existed into 1901", and in 1902 committee members were still paying off debts.
 A contemporaneous retrospective by Walter Edwin Peck argued for a longer effective lifespan: he noted that a 1906 reprint of Shelley's "The Necessity of Atheism" was issued "by arrangement with the Shelley Society".

 Reception and legacy

 Contemporary reception

-Contemporary discussion of the Shelley Society, both supportive and satirical, made its practices highly visible, and it became a touchstone in debates about the emerging academic study of English literature and the late-Victorian "single-author" society movement.
+Contemporary discussion of the Shelley Society, both supportive and satirical, made its practices visible, and it became a point of reference in debates about the academic study of English literature and the late-Victorian "single-author" society movement.